YahyaMohamedBakr/tawarly-registration-login/README.md

 == Upgrade Notice ==
 1.0

-* This is the very first version of the Kamerpower WP Custom Login & Registration (Lightweight plugin for Wordpress) plugin.
+* This is the very first version of the tawarly WP Custom Login & Registration (Lightweight plugin for Wordpress) plugin.